deltachat/deltachat-pages/en/help.md

   messages are not encrypted until an Autocrypt-compliant app is available again.

-- If you want to rather avoid end-to-end-encrypted e-mails by default, use the corresponding Autocrypt setting at "Settings" or "Advanced settings".
+- If you want to rather avoid end-to-end-encrypted e-mails by default, use the corresponding Autocrypt setting in "Settings" or "Advanced settings".

 ### If end-to-end-encryption is not available, is the connection not encrypted at all?